 Best for Storage: Columbia Men’s Permit II Shorts

 The 100-percent nylon Columbia Permit II hiking shorts sport ten storage pockets, great for stashing travel essentials like your phone, sunblock, and more.
 Though the shorts have many pockets, they are cut short — measuring about six inches — meaning the fabric won't dig into the back of your knees when you're walking or exercising.
-On Amazon's product page, this is a feature that reviewers especially appreciate.

 The shorts come with Omni-Shade UPF 30, which gives you protection against the sun's rays.
 Advanced evaporation technology keeps your skin dry and comfortable by wicking away sweat after you work out.
-While the hiking shorts don't have a DWR coating, reviewers mention that the fabric does dry quickly.
+While the hiking shorts don't have a DWR coating, customers mention that the fabric does dry quickly.
 The pockets also have a mesh lining, which makes them easy to dry out if they get wet.
 The color selection includes cool grey, fossil, and black.

 Best Stretch: The North Face Paramount 3.0 Shorts